FanamyWirato/CreateWiki/Gold.md

 ## Obtaining
 ### Obtaining Blocks of Gold
-Blocks of Gold cannot be found naturally in the world but can be created through the following methods:
+Blocks of Gold can be found in [Ocean Monuments](http://minecraft.gamepedia.com/Ocean_Monument) or created through the following methods:
 | Method | Input | Output |
 | ------------- | ------------- | ------------- |
 | Crafting <br> [Compacting](Mechanical-Press) | 9 Gold Ingots | 1 Block of Gold |